 The version you get will probably be different than the one shown in the example above.

-The Nextstrain CLI provides a consistent interface for running and visualizing Nextstrain pathogen builds across several different computing environments, such as Docker, Conda, and AWS Batch.
-Each computing environment provides specific versions of Nextstrain’s software components and is responsible for running Nextstrain’s programs like Augur and Auspice.
-For this reason, the different computing environments are called “runners” by the CLI.
+The Nextstrain CLI provides a consistent interface and computing environment for running and visualizing Nextstrain pathogen builds across several different computing platforms, such as Docker, Conda, Singularity, and AWS Batch.

 nextstrain’s subcommands to work, such as